moescs/leco-composition-demo/readme.md

 # Prefer Composition over Inheritance
 This project aims to demonstrate why composition should be prefered to inheritance.
-I first present two common ways inheritance is used and show the corresponding issues with testability which are resolved by using composition.
+I first present two common ways inheritance is used and show the corresponding issues with testability that are resolved by using composition.
 In the final scenario, I show a common way inheritance causes subtle issues that do not exist with composition.
 ## Template Method
 One way inheritance is generally used is to perform something like the [template method pattern](https://en.wikipedia.org/wiki/Template_method_pattern).
 Template method is where a base class implements the template method, which consists of a sequence of steps that need to be performed in a certain order.
 The steps are implemented by derived classes in order to tailor to specific needs.
 The example given is to make a beverage.
 In this contrived example, to make a beverage you must first brew then add the condiments.
 See the `Composition.Template` and `CompositionUnitTests.Template` namespaces.
 ### Inheritance